-Anger results from disapproval of the things thrust upon a person in life; likely things repeatedly thrust upon us: injury, loss, betrayal, injustice, fear, misery, grief, and dismay.
+Anger results from disapproval of the things thrust upon a person in life; likely things repeatedly thrust upon us: injury, pain, loss, betrayal, injustice, misery, grief, fear, and dismay.
 Why does this happen?

 But the mountain need not look at its feet grieving its past.
 It need not fret about the wedged ice now cleaving off another slab of its form; that too will shatter as it inevitably slides down the mountain face adding yet more to the losses below.